How to Avoid Toenail Fungus on Men

 Trim Those Nasty Toenails

 What is it with guys and having no understanding of nail trimming?
 Ladyfolk can be pretty judgmental of nasty nails (toes or hands), and yet a lot of guys remain clueless.
 This is only hurting your love life.
 More to today’s point, it’s also helping fungi do nasty things to your feet.
-This is one of the top ways in how to prevent toenail fungus on men.
+This is one of the top ways in how to avoid toenail fungus on men.

 In general, there are two risks associated with toenails.
 This first is leaving them long.
 Dirt and other things easily get lodged in the overhang where the nail grows past the toe.
 Since you’re still new to actually washing your feet, trusting you to scrub under these nails seems like a long shot.
 If you just keep them trimmed, the problem is solved and life is easier.
 Besides, long toenails are a huge pain anyways.